 Welcome to the When To Worry Study!

 When to Worry (W2W) is a research study being conducted within Northwestern University’s Feinberg School of Medicine.
-The goal of the study is to learn about the development of behaviors and emotions in infants and toddlers.

 Please complete the following W2W Survey to see if you and your child are eligible for the study!